Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Appendix

+Figure~\ref{fig: training_dynamics} tracks two GRPO training signals over the course of RL fine-tuning for HyperClick-3B and HyperClick-7B: the mean reward and the per-group reward standard deviation.
+The mean reward rises steadily and plateaus, indicating that the policy progressively produces grounding outputs that satisfy the self-critique reward.
+The reward standard deviation stays well above zero throughout training, showing that GRPO continues to sample diverse rollouts within each prompt group and thus retains a usable advantage signal rather than collapsing to a degenerate policy.
+Together, the two curves confirm that the self-critiqued objective drives stable optimization without sacrificing exploration.

-\subsection{Stability of confidence}
+\subsection{Stability of Confidence}

-To evaluate the reliability of HyperClick's confidence, we verified that the model's confidence in the same answer remains stable.
-We first let HyperClick predict the coordinates without doing a sample.
-Then, we inject the coordinates into the assistant’s generation and instruct it to continue outputting confidence at a temperature of 1.0 for 8 times.
+To evaluate the stability of HyperClick's confidence, we verify whether the model gives similar confidence estimates for the same answer.
+We first let HyperClick predict the coordinates without sampling.
+Then, we inject the coordinates into the assistant's generation and instruct it to continue outputting confidence at a temperature of 1.0 for 8 times.
 As shown in Table~\ref{tab: variance}, we report the mean variance for different sample sizes.
-The results indicate that both HyperClick-3B and HyperClick-7B maintain very low variance across different sampling scales, with the larger 7B model showing slightly more stable outputs.
-This suggests that the confidence estimation of HyperClick is well-calibrated, ensuring consistent reliability even under repeated sampling.
+The results indicate that both HyperClick-3B and HyperClick-7B maintain low variance across different sampling scales, with the larger 7B model showing slightly more stable outputs.
+This suggests that the confidence estimation of HyperClick is stable under repeated sampling.